ChriZus/php-ebook/README.md

 > **READ THIS FIRST**
 >
-> This package waas forked from [kiwilan/php-ebook](https://github.com/kiwilan/php-ebook) and adapted for my personal preference and use.
+> This package is forked from [kiwilan/php-ebook](https://github.com/kiwilan/php-ebook) and adapted for my personal preference and use.
 I do **not** recommend using this package in your project, but use the
 > original project [kiwilan/php-ebook](https://github.com/kiwilan/php-ebook)
 >